 1 – Recognise Your Customer’s Requirements

 Understanding how your solution will solve the prospect’s actual need or help capitalise on an opportunity gives you confidence as a salesperson.

 However, if you don’t know whether your solution will genuinely meet the prospect’s needs, you won’t be able to close as many opportunities as you should.

-Don’t be so anxious to demonstrate your comprehensive understanding of a product that you overlook what your consumer indeed requires.
+Don’t be so anxious to demonstrate your comprehensive understanding of a product that you overlook what your consumer requires.

 Knowing what particular problems it will solve and how it will assist them better their lives or profit can get you a long way.

 To pique the buyer’s interest in the goods, strive to inject some life into your sales pitch by avoiding mechanical or monotonous explanations.

 Instead, explain to the prospects in ways that they will understand.

 If a prospect suspects you’re just reading from a script, you’re unlikely to close the deal.
 Therefore, it is critical that you specifically and effectively address your buyer’s key pain point and connect with them.